thingsboard/thingsboard.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 ### Step 7.4 Create a customer user

-Now, let's create a user that will belong to the customer and will have `read-only` access both to the dashboard and the device itself.
+Now, let&#39;s create a user that will belong to the customer and will have `read-only` access both to the dashboard and the device itself.
 You may optionally configure the dashboard to appear just after user logs in to the platform&#39;s web UI.

 {% include images-gallery.html imageCollection="step74" showListImageTitles="true" %}